The ultimate West Canada Guide

 Lake Louise

-Beside Moraine Lake, Lake Louise is one of the most famous lakes in Banff National Park.
-It is a glacial lake, which get its turquoise colour of the water coming from rock flour carried into the lake by melt walter from the glaciers around the lake.
+Besides Moraine Lake, Lake Louise is one of the most famous lakes in Banff National Park.
+It is a glacial lake, known for its stunning turquoise color, which comes from rock flour carried into the lake by meltwater from the surrounding glaciers.

-As it is one of the most famous places in the Canadian rockies, it is busy all year round.
-In summer you have a lot of hiking trails and you can rent a canoe on Lake Louise and in winter the lake is a big ice skating pist.
+As one of the most famous places in the Canadian Rockies, Lake Louise is busy all year round.
+In summer, it’s a hub for hiking, and you can rent a canoe to paddle across the turquoise waters.
+In winter, the lake transforms into a large natural ice skating rink.

-The most famous hike is the one which leads you to Lake Agnes with its Tea House.
-The trail is approximately 7 km and it takes you about 2 hours do get there (one way).
-As it is a well-known stop for hikers, it is very crowded up there and it is not that easy to get a table inside the Tea House.
+The most popular hike is the trail to Lake Agnes and its charming Tea House.
+The hike is about 7 km and takes roughly 2 hours one way.
+Since the Tea House is a well-known stop for hikers, it tends to get quite crowded, and finding a table inside can be a bit of a challenge.

 Read next: Lake Louise in Banff National Park.